 That first utility-scale procurement event after P.A.
 102-0662's passage occurred in the Spring of 2022 with target quantities of 2.5 million annually delivered RECs from utility-scale wind projects, 2 million annually delivered RECs from utility-scale solar projects, and 125,000 annually delivered RECs from brownfield site photovoltaic projects.
 The Agency conducted a second utility-scale procurement event in the Fall of 2022 with target quantities of 1.75 million annually delivered RECs from utility-scale wind projects, 1 million annually delivered RECs from utility-scale solar projects, and 65,000 annually delivered RECs from brownfield site photovoltaic projects.
-The Agency conducted a third utility-scale procurement event in the Summer of 2023 with target quantities of 1.75 million annually delivered RECs from utility-scale wind projects, 1.1 million annually delivered RECs from utility-scale solar projects, and 65,000 annually delivered RECs from brownfield site photovoltaic projects.
+The Agency conducted a third utility-scale procurement event in the Summer of 2023 with target quantities of 1.75 million annually delivered RECs from utility-scale procurement event in the Summer of 2023 with target quantities of 1.75 million annually delivered RECs from utility-scale solar projects, and 65,000 annually delivered RECs from utility-scale wind projects, 1.1 million annually delivered RECs from utility-scale wind projects, 1.1 million annually delivered RECs from utility-scale solar projects, and 65,000 annually delivered RECs from brownfield site photovoltaic projects.